hoopuiwa/hoopuiwa.github.io/projects/tictactoe.md

 summary: "A tictactoe game I made in ICS 211"
 ---

 Just a little tictactoe game that was given as an assignment in my ICS 211 class.
 It was written in Java using JGRASP, which also happened to be pretty much my first IDE I had used, and just has the basic features of a tictactoe game.
-While it may seem like a mess and the code is completely inconsistent and inefficient, it was still one of my first actual coding projects (and one of the few I could find on my old laptop):
+While it may seem like a mess and the code is completely inconsistent and inefficient, it was still one of my first actual coding projects (and one of the few I could find on my old laptop).
+In addition, I even found an old video of me testing it out for submission! (had a late submission, had to film a working video showing files and function as proof):

 ```java